Large Firm Service. Small Firm Attention.

 You’ve worked hard to give your family financial stability, and you want your savings to bring you all a better life.
 Perhaps you plan to pay for a grandchild’s educational costs or travel the world with your spouse.
 Don’t let the looming costs of possible long-term care get in the way.

 As you plan your estate, the potential need for long-term care is one of the most challenging variables.
 If your health declines, you may require the care provided in a skilled nursing facility or by a dedicated medical professional in your home.
 It is hard to predict whether or not you will ever need such care, but if you do need it, the cost can be enormous.

 Long-term care costs are skyrocketing; a single year in a New York nursing home can cost as much as $200,000.
 Medical advances have improved life expectancy, but they’ve also increased the average chance that people will require long-term care in their lifetimes.

 Regardless of your current state of health, you cannot safely ignore long-term care considerations when you make legal and financial plans to enjoy your retirement and leave a legacy to your heirs.
-Fortunately, there are ways to plan for the potential need while still protecting your family’s assets.
+Fortunately, with the help of one of our long term care planning lawyers, there are ways to plan for the potential need while still protecting your family’s assets.